BestTimesToVisit.com Logo

 How safe is Arequipa for tourists, and what precautions should I take?

 Arequipa is generally safe for tourists, but like any city, it's wise to be aware of your surroundings, especially at night.
 Avoid walking alone in poorly lit areas, and don't flash expensive jewelry or electronics.
-Use official taxis or ride-sharing apps for transportation.
+Use official taxis or ride-sharing services, and be cautious of scams, especially those involving inflated prices or fake tour guides.

 Ready to Plan Your Trip?